Miranics/chronica/README.md

 - License
 - Contact
 ## Project Overview
-Chronica is designed to address [insert the core problem your app solves].
-The application retrieves and presents data interactively, allowing users to [e.g., sort, filter, search].
+Chronica is designed to help users explore historical events by date .
+The application retrieves and presents data interactively, allowing users to sort, filter, search history.
 By leveraging external APIs, it delivers meaningful insights and user-friendly functionality.

 ## The project is divided into: